 Conveniently located atop Langley Hall is a modern greenhouse complex which allows scientists to conduct simultaneous experiments requiring different growth environments.
-The greenhouse facility is managed by Mr. Brian Rutkowski.
+The greenhouse facility is managed by Laurie Follweiler.
 Two large greenhouses (1243 gsf each) and three smaller greenhouses (400 gsf each) are computer-controlled for light, humidity and temperature.
 An adjoining head house provides an area for plant preparation.

 Additional controlled preparation and growth space is provided by 5 walk-in growth chambers, and 5 germination chambers and a prep room located on the ground floor.
 These facilties are used by plant biologists for ecological and evolutionary research and teaching.